awsdocs/aws-storagegateway-user-guide/doc_source/Performance.md

 **Change the volumes configuration**
 For volumes gateways, if you find that adding more volumes to a gateway reduces the throughput to the gateway, consider adding the volumes to a separate gateway\.
 In particular, if a volume is used for a high\-throughput application, consider creating a separate gateway for the high\-throughput application\.
 However, as a general rule, you should not use one gateway for all of your high\-throughput applications and another gateway for all of your low\-throughput applications\.
 To measure your volume throughput, use the `ReadBytes` and `WriteBytes` metrics\.
 For more information on these metrics, see [Measuring Performance Between Your Application and Gateway](GatewayMetrics-common.md#PerfAppGateway-common)\.

-## Use a Larger Block Size for Tape Drives<a name="block-size"></a>
+### Use a Larger Block Size for Tape Drives<a name="block-size"></a>

-For tape gateway, the default block size for a tape drive is 64 KB but you can increase the block size to improve I/O performance\.
-We recommend setting the block size of the tape drives in the your backup software to either 128 KB or 256 KB or 512 KB\.
+For tape gateway, the default block size for a tape drive is 64 KB but you can increase the block size up to 1 MB to improve I/O performance\.
 The size you choose depends on the block size limitations of your backup software\.
+We recommend setting the block size of the tape drives in the your backup software to either 128 KB or 256 KB or 512 KB or 1 MB\.
 For more information, see the documentation for your backup software\.

+For more information about specific gateway performance guidance, see [Performance](#Performance)\.

-## Add Resources to Your Application Environment<a name="Optimizing-vtl-add-resources-app-common"></a>
+### Add Resources to Your Application Environment<a name="Optimizing-vtl-add-resources-app-common"></a>

 **Increase the bandwidth between your application server and your gateway**
 To optimize gateway performance, ensure that the network bandwidth between your application and the gateway can sustain your application needs\.
 You can use the `ReadBytes` and `WriteBytes` metrics of the gateway to measure the total data throughput \(for more information on these metrics, see [Measuring Performance Between Your Tape Gateway and AWS](GatewayMetrics-vtl-common.md#PerfGatewayAWS-vtl-common)\)\.
 For your application, compare the measured throughput with the desired throughput\.
 If the measured throughput is less than the desired throughput, then increasing the bandwidth between your application and gateway can improve performance if the network is the bottleneck\.
 Similarly, you can increase the bandwidth between your VM and your local disks, if they're not direct\-attached\.